cognitive-space/cspace-web/content/cntient-earth.md

                   <img decoding="async" src="/wp-content/uploads/2023/09/2-2.png" alt="" title="2 (2)" />
                 </div>
                                                 <h3>
-                                                  CNTIENT-Orchestrate selects data providers capable of fulfilling the imagery request and our proprietary AI cognition engine provides an unbiased, intelligent estimate of the collection feasibility and estimated price based on existing contracts or list pricing.
+                                                  CNTIENT-Earth selects data providers capable of fulfilling the imagery request and our proprietary AI cognition engine provides an unbiased, intelligent estimate of the collection feasibility and estimated price based on existing contracts or list pricing.
                                                 </h3>
                             </div>
           </div>